 A trade promotion lottery is a lottery designed to promote a trade or business.

-This page contains FAQs, conditions and transitional arrangments for trade promotion lotteries.
+This page contains FAQs, conditions and transitional arrangements for trade promotion lotteries.
 Businesses, charities and community organisations don't need to apply to the VCGLR for a permit to conduct a trade promotion lottery.

 A Trade Promotion Lottery includes any scheme that gives away prizes by any means that include an element of chance at any stage.
 Even if partially skills-based, the scheme will still have to be conducted in accordance with the regulations.